 - Reopened Issue– An issue can be reopened, which was created and resolved earlier, but if it requires some more changes or the resolution was not correct or some more bugs are found.
 The same issue can be assigned to the same assignee to whom it was assigned earlier or to someone else.

 - Close Issue– After successful verification of the resolution, the issue can be closed.
 Generally, it is done by the same person who has reported the issue.

 What is Confluence?

 A confluence is a collaboration tool.
 It is used to help teams to collaborate and share knowledge efficiently.
-Using Confluence, users can create blogs and pages which can be commented on and edited by all the members of a team.
+Using Confluence, users can create blogs and pages that can be commented on and edited by all team members.

 Head To Head Comparisons Between Jira and Confluence (Infographics)

 Below is the top 20 difference between Jira vs Confluence

 The two separate products from the same company – Atlassian. let us discuss some of the major difference: